What is True Power Factor?

 % THDi = THDi / I1 X 100 Where I1 = Fundamental Current.

-What is the difference between True power factor and displacement power factor?
+What is the difference between the True power factor and displacement power factor?

-The linear devices draw sinusoidal current from the sinusoidal supply source and these devices do not distort the current waveform.
-Equipment like an inductor, induction motor, transformer are examples of linear devices.
+The linear devices draw sinusoidal current from the sinusoidal supply source, which does not distort the current waveform.
+Equipment like an inductor, induction motor, and transformer are examples of linear devices.
 This equipment also consumes magnetizing current for its operation.
-The current drawn by this equipment is sinusoidal but the current waveform is not in the phase with the voltage.
+The current drawn by this equipment is sinusoidal, but the current waveform is not in the phase with the voltage.
 The cosine of the phase angle difference between voltage and current is called the displacement power factor(DPF) or the fundamental power factor.

-The semiconductor devices draw the current in phase with the applied voltage, however, the current is not sinusoidal.
+The semiconductor devices draw the current in phase with the applied voltage.
+However, the current is not sinusoidal.
 The non-sinusoidal current generates harmonics in the electrical network.
 The measurement of the harmonics is checked by calculating total harmonic distortion(THD).
-The harmonic current is also a reactive current which does not contribute to active power delivery.
-The power factor due to non-linear current is drawn from a sinusoidal supply source is known as the distortion power factor.
+The harmonic current is also a reactive current, which does not contribute to active power delivery.
+The power factor due to non-linear current drawn from a sinusoidal supply source is known as the distortion power factor.
 The product of the displacement and the distortion power factor is called the True power factor.

 Let us understand both terminologies of power factor in detail for linear and non-linear loads.